SysCV/transfiner/README.md

 Results on COCO test-dev
 ------------
-(Check Table 9 of the paper for full results, all methods are trained on COCO train2017)
+(Check Table 9 of the paper for full results, all methods are trained on COCO train2017.
+This is a reimplementation.
+Thus, the numbers might be slightly different from the ones reported in our original paper.)

 | Backbone  | Method | mAP(mask) |
 |----------|--------|-----------|